-Systemic change is never easy, and it is often hard to come to the realization that there may need to be demonstrable changes that need to be made to achieve the organizational mission.
+Systemic change is never easy, and it is often hard to realize that there may need to be demonstrable changes to achieve the organizational mission.
 Of course, this observation is threatening and causes major affective responses.
 Faith-based educational institutions are steeped in a historical legacy which may trap an organization in continuing systems/practices because "that is that way we always have done them."

 This presentation will support participants who are in a shifting organizational culture with practical strategies to work with their boards/pastors/superintendents to garner support.
-The presentation will also assist leaders with what to expect with faculty during the change process, and how to communicate with parents.
+The presentation will also help leaders expect with faculty during the change process and communicate with parents.

-- Name a framework for understanding organizational change - Identify the points of protentional conflict within their own system - Create an action plan to address local needs
+- Name a framework for understanding organizational change. - Identify the points of potential conflict within their own system. - Create an action plan to address local needs.

-Session One: Understanding the Nature of Organizational Change
+Session One: Wunderstanding the Nature of Organizational Change